jatin96/Computer-Science-Notes/system-design/distributed-message-queue/distributed-message-queue.md

 - Each partition behaves like a FIFO queue
 - Position of a message in partition is called offset
 - Message is sent to the topic, it is actually sent to a parition based on the message key
-- When a consumer subscribes to a topic, it pulls data from one or more of these partitions.
+- When a consumer subscribes to a topic, it pu  lls data from one or more of these partitions.
 - When there are multiple consumers subscribing to a topic, each is responsible for a subset of partitions.
 This is called consumer group.

 ### Consumer group